 The LSC has already supported the highly successful Einstein's Cosmic Messengers multimedia concert, conceived by renowned musician and composer Andrea Centazzo and LSC member Michele Vallisneri.
-Additional examples include the original musical compositions by Nolan Gasser "GLAST Prelude" and the "Cosmic Reflection" symphony which was accompanied by multi-media presentations written by Pierr Schwob.
-Both were, originated for NASA's Fermi mission.
+The Celebrating Einstein art+science materials including the Black (W)hole art installation and the A Shout Across Time multimedia performance have been hosted by LSC institutions

+Montana State University, the University of Texas Rio Grande Valley, and MIT.
 Additional instructive examples include Kip Thorne's work on Interstellar (for which the LIGO scenes were cut) and its popular book The Science of Interstellar.
 Examples from other fields are The Mighty Thor and The Martian.
+Another notable recent example is the A Capella Science video LIGO Feel That Space; indeed several of the videos produced by A Capella Science are outstanding examples of multimedia science communication that combine education with novelty and entertainment.